ThirdPay-io/thirdpay-integration/API_PAYIN_Documentation.md

 - The payment amount to collect from the customer
 - Should be a positive number
 - Amount is in the currency specified by the `currency` field (defaults to USD)
+- For subscriptions, this is the amount charged per billing cycle

+**cycles (optional):**
+- Subscription billing cycle frequency
+- Determines how often the customer will be charged the specified `amount`
+- If not provided or set to `0`, the transaction is a one-time payment
+- Valid values:
+  - `0` - **Instant one-time charge**: Single payment, no recurring charges (default)
+  - `1` - **Daily charge**: Customer is charged every day at the same time
+  - `2` - **Weekly charge**: Customer is charged once per week (every 7 days)
+  - `3` - **Monthly charge**: Customer is charged once per month (every 30 days)
+  - `4` - **Quarterly charge**: Customer is charged every 3 months (every 90 days)
+  - `5` - **Half-yearly charge**: Customer is charged every 6 months (every 180 days)
+  - `6` - **Annual charge**: Customer is charged once per year (every 365 days)
+- When a subscription is created, the first charge occurs immediately upon successful payment
+- Subsequent charges will be automatically processed at the specified interval
+- Each recurring charge will trigger a webhook notification to your `notify_url`
+- The `external_reference` will be included in all webhook notifications for subscription charges to help you track recurring payments

 **currency:**
 - The currency code for the transaction (e.g., "USD", "CAD", "EUR")